trevor050/Interpolation-Algorithms/README.md

 This project requires Tkinter, which comes pre-installed with Python for Windows and macOS.
 However, if you're running a custom or minimal Python installation, you may need to install it manually.

+###If for some reason you don't have Tkinter installed:

 #### For Ubuntu:

 ```bash